The Immunization Clinic reduces and eliminates the spread of vaccine preventable diseases by providing vaccination and education services.

 What will the vaccines cost?

-Routine vaccines for eligible children are provided at no cost through the Vaccines for Children (VFC) program.
+Routine vaccines for eligible children and young adults through 18 years of age are provided at no cost through the Vaccines for Children (VFC) program.
 Vaccines not provided under the VFC program (or for those not eligible) are provided by Public Health at the lowest possible cost.
 For more information on eligibility and pricing, call our office at (937) 225-4550.